dquinn25/Code-201-Reading-Notes.md/day-11.md

 - Getting other sites to link to you is just as important as on page techniques.
 Search engines help determine how to rank your site by looking at the number of other Sites that link to yours
-## Key places fo search engine optimization
+## Key places for search engine optimization
 1. Page title
 1. url/ web pages
 1. Headings